pikacode/PopupUI/README.md

     .isSafeArea(true)                       // Whether to avoid the safe area .id("Unique Popup ID")                  // The unique identifier, when not passed, the same id is used by default, so only one popup can be displayed at a time, you can display multiple popups at the same time by setting different ids
-    .isAvoidKeyboard(true)                  // Whether to avoid the keyboard .isOpaque(true)                         // Whether to prevent the user from interacting with the background view .dismissWhenTapBackground(true)         // Whether to hide when the background view is tapped .scaleFrom(0.5)                         // show: value -> 1
+    .isAvoidKeyboard(true)                  // Whether to avoid the keyboard .isBackgroundOpaque(true)               // Whether to prevent the user from interacting with the background view .dismissWhenTapBackground(true)         // Whether to hide when the background view is tapped .scaleFrom(0.5)                         // show: value -> 1
     .scaleTo(0.5)                           // hide: 1 -> value
     .opacityFrom(0.5)                       // show: value -> 1
     .opacityTo(0.5)                         // hide: 1 -> value
+    .duplicatedIdBehavior(.ignore)          // When the id is duplicated: .ignore: the lasteat will be ignored / .replace: the lasteat will replace the previous one
     .dismissCallback { id in                // The callback when the view is hidden print("Popup dismissed: \(id)")
     }